01618830666

 Insurance and Japanese Knotweed

-Japanese Knotweed can complicate obtaining building insurance, with some insurers reluctant to cover affected properties or increasing premiums as a result.
-Homeowners may find themselves in a position where they need to provide evidence of a professional treatment plan to secure insurance.
+Japanese Knotweed can complicate obtaining building insurance, with some insurers reluctant to cover affected properties or increase premiums.
+Homeowners may need to provide evidence of a professional treatment plan to secure insurance.

 The Role of Surveyors and Estate Agents